Benedict Gross: Awards and honors

 Gross is a 1986 MacArthur Fellow.

 Gross, Zagier, and Dorian M. Goldfeld won the Cole Prize of the American Mathematical Society in 1987 for their work on the Gross–Zagier theorem.
-In 2012 he became a fellow of the American Mathematical Society.
+In 2012, he became a fellow of the American Mathematical Society.

 Gross was elected as a fellow of the American Academy of Arts and Sciences in 1992 and as a member of the National Academy of Sciences in 2004.
 He was elected to the American Philosophical Society in 2017.

-He was named as a Harvard University Professor from 2011 to 2016 for his distinguished scholarship and professional work.